orphefs/image-mean-imputation/README.md

 ## Tests

-To run tests, run `pytest` on the root directory.
+To run tests, [source the pip environment](#installation) and run `pytest` on the root directory.
 The command will collect all tests in the `test` directory.

 This repository also implements a test automation workflow on Github Actions.